 How to Find Beatty Spring

 Back in March, the ranger had described the location of Beatty Spring in relation to a big rock.
 Or as she put it, “Cross the other side of the creek past campsite #10 and look for the big rock.
 It’s … well it’s a really big rock.”
-Initially we felt like there were lots of relatively big rocks on the other side of the creek, but if you think about bigness less in terms of height and more in terms of mass than this is, most probably, the biggest rock in that area.
+Initially we felt like there were lots of relatively big rocks on the other side of the creek, but if you think about bigness less in terms of height and more in terms of mass then this is, most probably, the biggest rock in that area.

 You’ll find Beatty Spring flowing out the hillside to the left, near the base of a tree.
 Be sure to collect water from this area where the spring emerges and not where it flows down to meet La Verkin Creek.
 The spring is unmarked, but there is nothing else in the area to confuse it with.
 Water flowing out of the hillside?
 That means you’re in the right spot.